Nicolas-Paiva/my-swe-diary/README.md

 ### Nov 15th, 2023:

 I have been mostly practicing C (preparing for my first real assignment), but I also have to keep reading the book about multimedia systems because I already have an assignment to do.
 Also, I have to get back to Linear Algebra since the next assignment is about some really hard stuff...
 May God be with me along this journey...

+### Nov 19th, 2023:

+Another week is about to begin, my goal is to study more C, learn some Linear Algebra and Computer Systems as well.